 I’m a very firm believer in developing a constant awareness of our own ephemerality.
 (I’m a real hit at parties.)
 For a large chunk of my twenties, I (am not proud to say that I) had a pretty significant anxiety disorder that led to many nights overthinking, crying, sitting in silence, throwing up after speaking in front of people, wishing things were different, and generally living a bit of a miserable existence not doing all the things I dreamed of.
 At 25, after reading books and seeing counsellors and getting pretty tired of it, I made a big list of all those things and gave myself a year to try everything I was afraid of and everything I wanted to do.
 It changed my life.
 In recognising the sheer waste of time worrying and wishing is, realising how full of regret you’d feel at the end of your life, and switching “but what if it goes horribly”s to “but what if it’s brilliant?”s, the fuel with which you’re suddenly filled to grab life and live it to pieces becomes exhilarating.
 Nobody has to sit and be sad about life not being what they hoped for.
 Everyone can get up and actually do something about it.
 This goes for bad days, too.

 I’m really enthusiastic about a lot of things.
 (I actually had packages delivered to “Happy Clap” at a friend’s house while I was moving for a period.)
-UK indie music, great songwriting, kick drums, the colours of an evening sky, the stars on a moonless night, my friends, my beautiful love, my cat being awesome, beautifully woven sentences, unexpected kindnesses, great theatre, the scope of the universe, the mysteries of the human mind, and spontaneous adventures are very dear to my heart.
+UK indie music, great songwriting, kick drums, the colours of an evening sky, the stars on a moonless night, my friends, my awesome husband, cat and daughter, beautifully woven sentences, unexpected kindnesses, great theatre, the scope of the universe, the mysteries of the human mind, and spontaneous adventures are very dear to my heart.
 I’m an INFJ – probably the most sensitive, sappy, extroverted introvert you’ll ever know.
 I’m an idealist and a striver for harmony.
 I get more excited and more disappointed than most.
 But I’m really enjoying practicing a lesson I learned of recently: when you make it all about you, you’re ultimately less happy.
 When you shift your focus, no matter whether you’re thankful or heartbroken, excited or disappointed, to the other parties involved, and simply accept things for what they are while trying to walk in another’s shoes – far less can actually bring you down.
 And who doesn’t like feeling heard and understood rather than arguing over misunderstandings?
 The need for peace should always outweigh the need to be right.
 And we can create our own if we just learn to let go of the need to feel wronged, and just accept.

 I feel things really effing deeply.
 Occasional quietness on the surface masks a rapidfire of thought and emotion beneath, and though this does tend to lead to a higher than average number of sobbing fits, I also get incredibly thrilled, excited and genuinely exhilarated about relatively ordinary things.
 And, as I once read, “isn’t it better to be extremely happy, even if just for a short while, than just to be okay for your whole life?”
 I try to be an eternal optimist – no matter how hard things may seem, I believe there’s a choice of reaction with anything that life may throw at us, and a learning experience in the toughest of challenges.